ibm-cloud-docs/discovery/connect.md

 Other items to note when crawling Microsoft SharePoint Online:

 -  When crawling SharePoint, you will need to have a list of SharePoint site collection paths that you want to crawl.
 The {{site.data.keyword.discoveryshort}} tooling lets you browse and select which content to crawl.
+To crawl your entire SharePoint Online site, do not select multiple paths (URLs) in this field.
+In that scenario, enter a `/` in the `site_collection.path` field.

 ## Using the tooling
 {: #source_tooling}